stephank/yarn-plugin-nixify/README.md

 Generates a [Nix] expression to build a [Yarn] v2 project (not using zero-install).

-- Provides a build environment where a `yarn` shell alias is readily available — no global Yarn v1 install needed.
+- Provides a `yarn` shell alias in the Nix builder — no global Yarn v1 install needed.

 - A default configure-phase that runs `yarn` in your project.
-(Should be enough for plain JavaScript projects.)
+(May be all that's needed for plain JavaScript projects.)

 - A default install-phase that creates executables for you based on `"bin"` in your `package.json`, making your package readily installable.